MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 1. In Security info, when adding a Passkey in Microsoft Authenticator, tap on **Having trouble**.
 2. Now, tap on **create your passkey a different way** by signing into the Authenticator.
 3. Go through the rest of the flow to register a passkey on your device.

+ >[!NOTE]
+   >If you register your passkey with Chrome browser on MacOS, allow `login.microsoft.com` to access your security key or device when prompted.

 ## Delete your passkey in Authenticator for Android